FermiParadox/TorBrowser_mouse_track_deanon/README.md

 Check de-anonymization risk of Tor Browser users, through:

 - mouse-over from Tor browser to another non-Tor browser (and vice versa)
-- switching browsers with hotkeys (implementation pending)
+- switching browsers with hotkeys

 There are probably many similar ways the user